rajannpatel/ubuntupbx/README.md

 ### STEP 1
 #### Set up a cloud-deployment workspace on Windows, macOS, or Linux

-- Step 2 assumes an Ubuntu terminal is available.
+Step 2 assumes an Ubuntu terminal is available

-- Use an Ubuntu container or VM, and keep your local workspace organized, and software installations isolated.
+- Containers or VMs keep your local workspace organized, and software installations isolated
-- Multipass or LXD will create an Ubuntu environment on Windows, macOS, and Linux.
+- Multipass will create an Ubuntu VMs on Windows and macOS
+- LXD will create Ubuntu containers on Linux

 <img alt="Windows" width="50" src="./images/icons8-windows-client-100.png" /><img alt="macOS" width="50" src="./images/icons8-mac-client-100.png" />